-and automatically, controlled within the heart itself.
+The rate of the heart beating is very carefully, and automatically, controlled within the heart itself.
 Located in the muscular walls of the heart are small groups of cells which act as pacemakers.

-They produce electrical impulses which stimulate the surrounding muscle to contract, squeezing the chambers of the heart and pumping the blood and he bring
+They produce electrical impulses which stimulate the surrounding muscle to contract, squeezing the chambers of the heart and pumping the blood

-Atrioventricular node (SAN)
+Sinoatrial node (SAN)

 The sino-atrial node (SAN) is located near the right atrium and it stimulates the atria to contract.
 The atrio-ventricular node (AVN) is located in between the ventricles and stimulates them to contract.